 Architectural education, as flawed as it may be in terms of providing business knowledge, builds a high level of visual literacy in young graduates.
 They develop creative skills like drawing and photography which can make them excel in any type of visual communication of ideas and concepts.
 Graphic designers are often part of the advertising process in architecture.
 They create images, logos and diagrams that help potential clients to identify and remember projects and products.

 #6 3D Visualization Artist

 Most among the most successful 3D visualization artists are architects who decided to leave the design aspect of the profession and dedicate their time to its representation.
 The best Archviz artists understand both the creative and technical aspects of architectural projects, and can communicate the main concept of the design through often photo-realistic imagery.
 They can work for architecture studios and developers, as members of in-house 3D visualization teams or companies specialized in 3D rendering.
 Firms like DBOX evolved from creating exclusively 3D renderings to offering complete branding content, including images, brochures, posters and typography, for high-end residential and commercial projects.

 As designers, architects have to communicate their ideas to professors at school, and later investors, clients, city officials and contractors.
 The communication skills can have a huge impact on how a specific project is perceived.
 This can become a great basis for a career in public relations and communications in architecture.
 This job requires establishing reliable and trusted relationships with press and media representatives, architects and many other players in the industry.

-What other jobs do you think architects would be good at?
+What other alternative career jobs do you think architects would be good at?

 Get our best content on Architecture, Creative Strategies and Business.
 Delivered each week for free.